![]() |

 Service").
 Unfortunately, that form lacked the

 Eucharistic rite.
-The full Holy Commnion liturgy has
+The full Holy Communion liturgy has

 been restored and the preparatory service will serve as